 I don't know why we do this to ourselves, or in my case, allow others to do it to us.
 Perhaps it's because we're such a goal-oriented society.
 We need to have everything scheduled and planned ever earlier.
 I see it with my kids, having to know what they want to do with their life while they're still in high school -- got to take the right AP classes, don't you know, so that you can get into the right college, of course.
 The very best college for the thing you want to do for the rest of your life, obviously.
 My poor Colton has no idea what he wants to do with the rest of his life.
 He can't even make up his mind on what he wants to have for dinner tonight.
 Geez.
 But I digress.

 Anyway, whether it's you life, or your stash, too much rigid advanced planning can suck the creativity and joy right out of it.
 But it doesn't have to.
-You can buy what your love and view your yarn as a resource - an opportunity.
+You can buy what you love and view your yarn as a resource - an opportunity.
 You stash, like a broad education, can be anything you want it to be.
-It might be this, or might be that - you are free to enjoy your stash as a potential anything you want.
+It might be this, or might be that - you are free to enjoy your yarn as a potential anything you want.
 You can change your mind a dozen times - change it right up to the very moment that you cast on - and even after.
 Like life.
 Ask me how I know this...

-It's such a familiar mindset, though., that it can be tough to break out of it.
+It's such a familiar mindset, though, that it can be tough to break out of it.
 In the shop, I hear complaints to this effect all the time, so this summer we're going to have some classes on stash.
 We're going to look at our stash from three different perspectives.
 We're going to start with sweater-quantity stash.
 In this first class, we'll help you take a look at the yarn and garments you have queued up to make.
 Are they things you still like?
 If you saw that garment in the store, would you buy it?
 If yes, great, let's move on.
 If not, then what should you do with that yarn?
 Got yarn without any project planned?
 Bring that too.
 We'll help with a fresh eye and more.

 Sound like fun?
 I promise it will be.
 We'll have a great time dreaming and scheming, planning and playing - all with yarn you already have.
 Sign up here and get ready to love your stash in a whole new way.